mbelicki/valdemar/README.md

     -- the array below is allocated on stack and is immutable, -- type of 'numbers' is: pointer to array of double_t val numbers ^[double_t] = [1.0, 2.0, 4.0, 8.0]
-    -- to create mutable variable simply put exclamation point after val: val !i int_t = 0
-    while i < #numbers { -- # operator returns length of array
-        -- anonymous tuple returned by 'compute' can be assigned to named tuple -- as long as layout of both tuples is the same val p point_t = compute(numbers[i])
+    -- to create mutable variable simply put exclamation sign after val, -- if the type of a variable is not specified then compiler will assume -- that the new variable has the type of right hand side expression val !i = 0 while i < #numbers; i = i + 1 { -- # operator returns length of array -- anonymous tuple returned by 'compute' can be assigned -- to named tuple as long as layout of both tuples is the same val p point_t = compute(numbers[i])
-        i = i + 1
     }
 }
 ```